matt-daneshvar/frank/readme.md

 It's a work in progress; feel free to fork or spoon or do whatever you want with it.

 ## TODO
-- Role/permission management (for admins)
+- Role/permission management per project (for admins)
 - Complete user profiles (include avatars)
 - Github integration to display code updates
 - Discussion component